- Fan Zone

-Those who would like to pursue an announcing appointment should contact U.S. Figure Skating's national vice chair of announcers, Charles Robel, at email@example.com for more information.
+Those who would like to pursue an announcing appointment should contact U.S. Figure Skating's national vice chair of announcers, Ann O'Keefe, at firstname.lastname@example.org for more information.

 Ice technicians are utilized at certain qualifying and international competitions within the United States to ensure the safety of the ice.
 Such competitions typically include Skate America, the U.S. Figure Skating Championships, the U.S. Synchronized Skating Championships and U.S. Synchronized Sectional Championships.
 At these large competitions, the ice technician is the go between for the event referee and the rink personnel and ensures each event runs safely and smoothly.